Keyboard shortcuts

 }

-This results in finite type sizes.
+This ensures finite type sizes.

-Omission of elements
+Omission of Elements

 Group: '('^ Alternations ')'^;

-You can specify a user type to be inserted into the AST structure at the place where the symbol would otherwise had the originally generated type.
-Add after a grammar symbol a colon followed by a user type name to instruct parol to use this type instead.
-In your language implementation you have to provide fallible conversions from references of the original generated types (&T) to your types (U) by implementing the trait TryFrom<&T> for U. An examples can be found in the list_auto example.
-You can also define aliases for the user type names by inserting as many %user_type directives as you want.
-Then use these aliases behind the colons.
+You can specify a user type to be inserted into the AST structure in place of the automatically generated type.
+Add a colon followed by a user type name after a grammar symbol to instruct parol to use this type.
+In your implementation, provide fallible conversions from references of the original generated types (&T) to your types (U) by implementing the trait TryFrom<&T> for U. See the list example for details.

 %start List